LilaShiba/9th_grade_boot_camp/0/read_me.md

 Your game should use the following:
 - use if/else statement
 - use loop
-- use a variable that changes while game is played
+- use a variable that changes, while game is played or when a new game is started

 Example:
 ![guessing_game](https://github.com/kyle1james/9th_grade_boot_camp/blob/master/0/guess.png)